-- (1) The Minister may make regulations in relation to - - (a) the minimum standards for the health and safety of learners and staff of schools and hostels; - (b) the inspection and investigation of schools and hostels; - (c) the measures for the provision of remedial and special education; - (d) the conditions and procedure under which grants, scholarships, bursaries, loans and other financial assistance may be granted, increased or withdrawn under section 28; - (e) the maximum fees and other charges payable in respect of learners at any state school; - (f) the appropriation of money of a school development fund and the manner of keeping records, books of accounts and stock taking; - (g) the appointment of auditors and related matters; - (h) the form of any application or agreement and further conditions, classification and procedures for registration, deregistration and re-registration of private schools; - (i) the records to be kept and the information and statistics to be provided by private schools; - (j) the requirements for admission of learners from private schools to examinations conducted by or under the supervision of the Ministry; - (k) the minimum and maximum age limit for learners to be admitted to state schools or to certain grades in such schools; - the general criteria for admission of learners to state schools and the transfer of a learner from one school to another; - (m) the acts constituting misconduct by learners at state schools, including - - (i) procedures for dealing with cases of misconduct; and - (ii) responsibilities and powers of school principals, school boards and staff members of the Ministry in respect of misconduct; - (n) the qualification and nomination of candidates for, and procedure at, school board elections; - (o) any matter which in terms of this Act is required or permitted to be prescribed; and - (p) generally, any matter in respect of which the Minister considers it necessary or expedient to make regulations in order to achieve the objects of this Act. - (2) Any regulation made under this section may prescribe penalties not exceeding a fine of N\$2 000 or imprisonment not exceeding a period of six months, or both such fine and such imprisonment, for any contravention of or failure to comply with that regulation.
+- (f) the appropriation of money of a school development fund and the manner of keeping records, books of accounts and stock taking; - (g) the appointment of auditors and related matters; - (h) the form of any application or agreement and further conditions, classification and procedures for registration, deregistration and re-registration of private schools; - (i) the records to be kept and the information and statistics to be provided by private schools; - (j) the requirements for admission of learners from private schools to examinations conducted by or under the supervision of the Ministry; - (k) the minimum and maximum age limit for learners to be admitted to state schools or to certain grades in such schools; - (l) the general criteria for admission of learners to state schools and the transfer of a learner from one school to another; - (m) the acts constituting misconduct by learners at state schools, including - - (i) procedures for dealing with cases of misconduct; and - (ii) responsibilities and powers of school principals, school boards and staff members of the Ministry in respect of misconduct; - (n) the qualification and nomination of candidates for, and procedure at, school board elections; - (o) any matter which in terms of this Act is required or permitted to be prescribed; and - (p) generally, any matter in respect of which the Minister considers it necessary or expedient to make regulations in order to achieve the objects of this Act. - (2) Any regulation made under this section may prescribe penalties not exceeding a fine of N\$2 000 or imprisonment not exceeding a period of six months, or both such fine and such imprisonment, for any contravention of or failure to comply with that regulation.